 The sign above is a joke, do you get it?
 It’s a play on Mötley Crüe.
 All jokes aside, this place had AMAZING fried green tomatoes.
 You should go there even if it is only for that dish.
 The Fried Green Tomatoes come with Pork Belly Croutons, Sheep’s Milk Feta, Smoked Tomato Caramel and cost $12.25.
 I would go back there again just for it.

 Go on a ghost walk.
 With all of her history, Charleston is full of tales from beyond the grave.
-Bulldog Tours offers history, food, and ghost tours which depart from their location at 18 Anson Street (which happens to be really close to Palmetto Carriage Tours).
+Bulldog Tours offers history, food, and ghost tours that depart from their location at 18 Anson Street (which happens to be really close to Palmetto Carriage Tours).

 You’ll hear stories of our country’s first president and how he was such a ladies’ man.
 He once danced at the “Exchange” or “Customs House” house (pictured below) with a full dance card.